-It’s common for campers to shy away from purchasing a large motorhome because they’re worried about finding great campsites.
+It’s common for campers to shy away from purchasing a large motorhome because they’re worried about navigation and finding great campsites.
 In fact, we thought it would be difficult to find good campgrounds for these big rigs as well.
 But we were wrong.

 After crunching the data, we found 24 National Parks that had campgrounds suitable for large RVs, 5th wheels or travel trailers.